 Trading Partner Portal: Czech Republic

-In 2019, the US exported $2.79 billion of goods to the Czech Republic.
-33.5% of those goods were computer and electronic products, with a total of $934 million.
-The following top exports were non-electrical machinery, with a total of $552 million and transportation equipment, valuing $330.9 million.
-The United States imported $5.5 billion of goods from the Czech Republic in 2019.
-For the first time in recent years, the top import was computer and electronic products, which made up 19.7% of the total.
-The second top import was non-electrical machinery, which made up 13.9% of the total.
-These were followed closely by transportation equipment which made up 13.6% of total imports and electrical equipment which made up 9.2%.
+In 2022, the US exported $3.79 billion of goods to the Czech Republic.
+The top export was computer and electronic products, with a total of $1.43 billion.
+The following top exports were non-electrical machinery, with a total of $721 million and transportation equipment, valuing $411 million.
+The United States imported $7.5 billion of goods from the Czech Republic in 2022.
+For the third year in a row, the top import was computer and electronic products, which made up $1.53 billion of the total.
+The second top import was non-electrical machinery, which made up $1.02 billion of the total.
+These were followed closely by transportation equipment, fabricated metals, and electrical equipment.
 US Department of Commerce

 The US and the Czech Republic also have flows of investment across their borders.
-In 2017, the US had $5.4 billion invested into the Czech Republic, and in 2016 the Czech Republic had $112 million invested in the United States.
+In 2021, the Czech Republic had $48 million invested in the United States.
 BEA

 Czech Republic- California Trade

 California is one of the largest state exporter of goods to the Czech Republic in the United States, only second to Texas.
-In 2019, California exported $462 million of goods to the Czech Republic, an increase of almost $40 million from 2018.
-Computer and electronic products composed 51% of goods exported from California to the Czech Republic and had a value of approximately $235 million.
-The second leading export from California was non-electrical machinery with a total of $78 million.
-In the US, California is also the fourth largest importer of Czech goods and products.
-California imported $343 million worth of goods from the Czech Republic in 2019, just over 32.2% of which were computer and electronic products, valuing $110 million.
-Other leading imports from the Czech Republic into California were plastics and rubber products, reimports, and and transportation equipment.
+In 2022, California exported $424 million of goods to the Czech Republic.
+Non-electrical machinery composed $175 million of goods exported from California to the Czech Republic.
+The second leading export from California was computer and electronic products with a total of $127 million.
+In the US, California is also the fifth largest importer of Czech goods and products.
+California imported $410 million worth of goods from the Czech Republic in 2022, just over $107 of which were computer and electronic products.
+Other leading imports from the Czech Republic into California were transportation equipment, plastics and rubber products, and electrical equipment.
 US Department of Commerce

 Trade Agreements and Issues